 When the teak on your boat is new, it has a medium brown color.
 After a period of time, exposure to the elements will cause it to turn a weathered gray color.
-If you want to refinish the teak, we suggest you purchase a teak cleaner from a reputable marine supply store.
+If you want to refinish the teak, we suggest you purchase a teak cleaner from a marine supply store.
 Follow the instructions on the teak refinishing bottles.
 You should use these products in an open space with eye protection, rubber gloves and good ventilation.
 Be very careful to avoid spilling these products on any part of your body.

-Care of Metal Keep all metal work rinsed and wiped dry.
-Periodically polish it with a commercially available metal polish to remove substances such as airborne pollution and natural body oils from your hands.
+Metal Care Keep all metal work rinsed and wiped dry.
+Periodically polish it with a commercially available metal polish.

-Care of Glass Your windshield, mirrors and gauge faces all deserve the same attention as the other parts of your boat.
+Glass Care Your windshield, mirrors and gauge faces all deserve the same attention as the other parts of your boat.
 Clean them often with commercially available glass cleaners.